 You should also consider the type of material of your plumbing system.
 Signs of problems differ per part as their materials are made of different things.
 Copper piping problems are very different in PEX which is a common type of plastic piping.
 Generally speaking, for copper pipings you would look at signs of corrosion, cracking, hazing, discoloration, and mineral deposits resulting from a water leak.
 Examples of what problems to expect, per pipe material, are as follows:

 With this type of material, you have two signs of possible plumbing problems namely: discoloration or deposit buildup.
-Deposit buildups look like they are growing out of the copper pipe, you may also see small corrosion on the surface of the pipe or even discoloration but these may not need to be addressed.
+Deposit buildups look like they are growing out of the copper pipe, you may also see small corrosion on the surface of the pipe or even discoloration but you may overlook this.
 You can still choose to contact a licensed plumber to see what he thinks about it.

-Deposito build-ups could look like white, blue, or green.
+Deposito build-ups could look white, blue, or green.
 These are dead giveaways of a pinhole leak which leads to a more serious matter.
 Pinhole leaks indicate a problem in water chemistry.
-Upon seeing deposits like this, have someone from your state’s Department of Public Health or Department of Environment Protection approved laboratories to test and treat your water.
-Together with this, areas with leaks and are damaged will need to be repaired.
-Pinhole leaks may not bother you for now as it starts very small, that then grows even bigger over time if left out unfixed.
+Upon seeing deposits like this, have someone from your state’s Department of Public Health or Department of Environment Protection approved laboratories test and treat your water.
+Together with this, you will need to fix areas with leaks.
+Pinhole leaks may not bother you for now as it starts very small, which then grow even bigger over time if left out unfixed.

 Braided Stainless Steel Supply Lines